psychemedia/island-storynotes/mackerel.md

 NEWPORT

-The Mackerel Season.—Throughout the whole extent of the back of the Island there have been large draughts of fish during the week, but more particularly in Atheifield and Sandown Bays.
+The Mackerel Season.—Throughout the whole extent of the back of the Island there have been large draughts of fish during the week, but more particularly in Atherfield and Sandown Bays.
 A Brighton boat had more than 20,000 in one haul, and the bulk of the catches was despatched, per steamer in waiting, to Portsmouth for the London and other markets.
 Prices ruled from five to eight a-shilling retail.

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000170/18620614/022/0004